pduchesne/covid19-be-scraping/README.md

 ## The data

-Currently this code only extracts the whole history of daily cases per province.
+Currently this code extracts the whole history of daily cases per province, age and gender.

 ## Running extracts